Diamondbacks vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Diamondbacks have posted a mark of 3-1.
+- The Diamondbacks have played as the favorite in four of their past 10 games and have won two of those contests.

-- When it comes to the over/under, the Diamondbacks and their opponents are 4-4-2 in their last 10 games.
+- In their last 10 games with a total, the Diamondbacks and their opponents have failed to hit the over six times.

-- The Diamondbacks have put together a 1-2-0 record against the spread over their past 10 matchups (bookmakers set runlines in three of those games).
+- The Diamondbacks have a record of 1-2-0 ATS over their last 10 games.

 Discover More About This Game